CUBRID/cubrid-manual/en/sql/tuning.rst

 **Predicate Push** is an optimization that pushes the predicate of the main query into the view.

-By applying **Predicate Push** to the subquery, the amount of data queried in the main query is reduced.
+By applying **Predicate Push** to the subquery, the amount of data queried in the subquery is reduced.

 For instance, when performing a join using the join condition *a.code = r.athlete_code* as in the query below, if the external predicate can be pushed into the query block, the amount of data to be joined can be reduced.